-- OANDA TMS will make a decision to raise margin rates, and the Client should pay additional funds to maintain open positions,

-- on accounts in CFDs and TMS Markets service variants, as a result of additional payments the accounting balance of the cash account will increase causing an increase of the margin rate applied to open positions and the Client should pay additional funds in order to maintain open positions.
+- TMS Brokers will make a decision to raise margin rates, and the Client should pay additional funds to maintain open positions, - for TMS Trader, TMS Prime and TMS Connect systems, as a result of additional payments the accounting balance of the cash account will increase causing an increase of the margin rate applied to open positions and the Client should pay additional funds in order to maintain open positions.

-Detailed rules of closing Client's positions by OANDA TMS are specified in the individual regulations for each service option..
+Detailed rules of closing Client's positions by TMS Brokers are specified in the individual regulations for the services.

-Risk of suspension of trading by the market maker
+S) Risk of suspension of trading by the market maker